ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

   fixedRuntimeRep :: RuntimeRep
 ```

 Whenever a situation arises in which a `RuntimeRep` must be monomorphic, we emit a `FixedRuntimeRep rep` Wanted constraint.
 The constraint solver attempts to solve these Wanted constraints; if it can't, a type error is reported that tells the user that a representation-polymorphic type isn't allowed.
-Otherwise, it produces evidence: the `RuntimeRep` that is used.
-This evidence is then used by the code generator.
+Otherwise, it produces evidence: the specific `RuntimeRep`.
+This evidence is then passed on to the code generator.

 # Details
 ## Emitting FixedRuntimeRep constraints